Nov11/boltdb_in_cpp/readme.md

 * based on version tagged 1.3.1
 * supports x86_64 linux only
 * compiles against C++ 11
-* will be tested on ubuntu 17.10
+* will be tested on ubuntu 18
+* do performance comparision with [LMDB](https://github.com/LMDB/lmdb) when all test cases are ported & passed
+* refactory is needed as C++ enforce encapsulation in language feature

 ### todo